-3.5 User of an Information Resource
+3.5 User of an Information Resources

-All individuals accessing information resources at South Texas College must formally acknowledge and abide by the Guidelines for the Acceptable Use of Information Resources.
-Formal acknowledgement by all individuals accessing information resources is a requirement of the Texas Administrative Code §202.72(3) and serves as a compliance and enforcement tool.
-Devices designated for public access shall be configured to enforce security policies and procedures without the requirement for formal acknowledgement.
-Users of information resources have the following responsibilities:
+All individuals accessing information resources at South Texas College must formally acknowledge and abide by the Guidelines for the TASB South Texas College Policy CR (LOCAL)-Technology Resources.
+Formal acknowledgment by all individuals accessing information resources is a requirement of the Texas Administrative Code §202.72(3) and serves as a compliance and enforcement tool.
+Devices designated for public access shall be configured to enforce security policies and procedures without the requirement for formal acknowledgment.
+Users of technology resources have the following responsibilities: